jjmchew/jjmchew.github.io/JS/01-initialNotes.md

     - can invoke the function before you declare it
     - declaring a function 1) defines the function and 2) creates a variable which is used to reference that function [^5]q6 (video)
   2. **function expression**: `let greetPeople = function () { }`
-    - a function is saved to a variable - thus a function expression
+    - an anonymous[^18] function is saved to a variable - thus a function expression
     - cannot invoke the function before you declare it
     - *first-class functions* : functions are objects - can be treated like any other value (assign to variables, pass as arguments, return from a function call)
     - any function definition that doesn't have `function` at the beginning of the statement is a function expression
       - e.g., `(function greetPeople() { });` is a function expression - brackets come first
+      - Note: a function defined with `function` will also create a variable with the same name, using a function expression does NOT create a variable with the same name as the function [^18]
+    - can also used *named* function expressions: e.g., `let hello = function foo() { }`[^18]
+      - Note: that the function name `foo` is ONLY accessible within the function scope (i.e., inside the variable 'hello')
   3. **arrow functions**: `let greetPeople = () => `
     - have implicit return "when and only when the function body contains a single expression that is not itself surrounded by curly braces" (i.e., evaluates to a single value)
+    - can omit `()` from arguments if there is only a single argument [^18]
+    - arrow functions inherit the *execution context* from the surrounding code [^18]

 - comparison operators: [^6]
   - `===` : *strict equality operator* (or *identity operator*) returns true when operands have the same type *and* value [^6]